Chickpea, Celery, Red Onion Salad with Blue Cheese Dressing

 So here is no-recipe recipe for a salad I like to make whenever I have some leftover blue cheese.
 I once worked in a cafe with a daily changing salad menu and there was a temp chef who made something along these lines.
 I could not get over perfectly balanced it was - soft chickpeas, crunchy celery, sharp onions, and a salty creamy dressing.
 It’s not the most beautiful salad you’ll ever make, but there’s something liberating in that too.
 Not everything needs a pop of colour to be worthy of documenting.

-In a large bowl, mix together the chickpeas, celery, and red onion.
+In a large bowl, mix together some good quality jarred chickpeas, finely sliced celery, and red onion.
 It should look like each bite will offer you some of each component.

-In a small blender add the blue cheese with a healthy dollop of mayonnaise, sour cream, glue of buttermilk, and dash of red wine vinegar and Dijon.
+Into a blender, place some blue cheese with a healthy dollop of mayonnaise, sour cream, a glug of buttermilk, a dash of red wine vinegar and some smooth Dijon mustard .
 Blend until kinda smooth.

 Dress the vegetables, and adjust to taste.